Nature Cat

-Nature Cat is an educational animated children's television series that premiered on November 25, 2015 on PBS Kids and is aimed at children aged 3–8.
+Nature Cat is an educational animated children's television series that aired from November 25, 2015, to January 2, 2024, on PBS Kids and is aimed at children aged 3–8.
 The series follows the adventures of four main characters: Nature Cat, Hal the Dog, Squeeks the Mouse, and Daisy the Bunny.
 The show has been nominated for a Daytime Emmy Award for "Outstanding Writing in an Animated Program".
 The series debut in November achieved nearly 3.7 million viewers, and by March it has achieved 69 million video streams across online platforms.
 As of October 2016, Nature Cat has been renewed for a second and third season.
-The second season premiered on January 1, 2018.
-Then the third season premiered on April 18, 2019.
+The second season premiered on January 1, 2018, while the third season premiered on April 18, 2019.
 In 2021, the show was renewed for a fourth and fifth season.
-The fourth season premiered on May 9, 2022, with the fifth season set to premiere on April 17, 2023.
+The fourth season premiered on May 9, 2022, while the fifth and final season premiered on April 17, 2023.

 The show's soundtrack, The Green Album, was released on February 16, 2018 through BMG Rights Management (which also owns the song publishing rights to Nature Cat).

 On June 5, 2018, the first DVD Onward and Pondward was released.
 Tomy owns the toy license to Nature Cat, and has released several stuffed animals of the main characters.

 Overview

-The series takes place in the suburban areas of Chicago, Illinois, following Fred, a yellow house cat with dreams of exploring outside.
-Once his human owners leave for the day from 6:00 AM to 9:00 PM, he transforms into Nature Cat, who cannot wait for backyard nature excursions.
+The series takes place in the suburban areas of Chicago, following Fred, a yellow house cat with dreams of exploring outside.
+Once his human owners leave for the day, he transforms into Nature Cat, who cannot wait for backyard nature excursions.
 However, Fred has one problem: he has no instincts for nature.
 Through the learning experiences of the characters, this series intends to encourage children to similarly engage with and develop understanding of nature.